-Georgian Bay is often referred to as Canada’s sixth Great Lake.
+Georgian Bay, east of Lake Huron, is often referred to as Canada’s sixth Great Lake.
 It has two Biosphere Reserves, several national parks, numerous provincial parks, municipal parks and protected wetland areas.

 The St. Lawrence River is one of the great rivers of the world, stretching for more than 1200 kilometres (775 miles).
 It carries the fresh water of the Great Lakes to the Atlantic Ocean and provides access to the heart of North America.
 Between Lake Ontario and the Gulf, lies the Thousand Islands, a cruising paradise for all types of craft.
 [More about the 1000 Islands]

 Are you interested in a voyage through one of the most picturesque waterways in Ontario?
 If the answer is yes, you've found it in the Rideau Waterway.
 This World Heritage Site offers a beautiful cruise for 202 kilometres (125 miles) through a chain of lakes, rivers and canals, linking Canada's capital, Ottawa, to the historic city of Kingston on Lake Ontario.
 [More about the Rideau Waterway]

 Extending for over 1200 km, the river starts far to the northwest at Lake Timiskaming and flows towards Ottawa.
 Although rapids prevent boats from continuing past Ottawa (without land transport), the river continues south-east to the St. Lawrence River at Montreal.
 Boats east of the rapids may also enter the Rideau Waterway starting with an impressive flight of locks in the shadow of Canada's parliament buildings.
 [More about the Ottawa boating]